Why should you take your business virtual?

 E-Commerce - Creating an online store

 Customers have genuinely embraced online shopping.
-According to the U.S. Department of Commerce data, e-commerce sales were up 30.1% in the first six months of 2020 compared to the same period in 2019.
+According to U.S. Department of Commerce data, online sales were up 50.5% in 2021, compared to 2019.
 Online spending represented 18.6% of total retail sales in the first two quarters of 2020.¹ These statistics suggest that having an online store is becoming more critical for a business’s success.

 To get started, you will have to create an e-commerce ready website, list products, and set up payments.
 Here are three steps to create your online store